bianlab/Scatterencryption/README.md

 To install the requirements, make sure that you have installed Matconvnet (1.0-beta25, Download link: https://www.vlfeat.org/matconvnet/)

 ## 3. Demo
+Run the 'Main_simulation.m' file in root directory to start a quick demo of simulation.
-Run the 'Main.m' file in root directory to start a quick demo.
+Run the 'Main_Exp.m' file in root directory to start a quick demo of experiment data.
 The decryption results is in the `./Results` folder.